 Evolutionary biologists, behavioral scientists and sustainability scientists sometimes represent the costs and benefits that people (or other living beings) get from a behavior through a so-called payoff matrix.

 Payoff matrices help us reflect on the possible causes and motivations for and consequences of behaviors in particular situations, and identify situations of social interactions and social dilemmas.

 More on the Payoff Matrix Teaching Tool

 Understanding how behaviors, their causes, and their outcomes interact requires other tools, because in the biological and social world, we are dealing with complex causality.

 Causal maps are one way to visualize this complex causality.
 With the help of scaffolded materials, students build causal maps between conditions, behaviors, and other factors, and recognize complex systems dynamics like feedback loops.

 Population thinking is one of the key skills in evolution education.
 Educators know that students often have trouble seeing variation within and across populations, and seeing how this variation, including variations in outcomes, leads to changes of populations over time.

 Analogies and analogy mapping

-If the aim of education is for students to transfer their learning to novel contexts, we need to practice this transfer continuously by relating diverse content examples to overarching principles and processes.
+A core aim of education is also for students to transfer their learning to novel contexts.
+We need to practice this transfer continuously by relating diverse content examples to overarching principles and processes.

-Analogies as well as analogy mapping tasks and tables are tools to engage in transferable learning.
+Analogies as well as analogy mapping tasks are tools to cultivate transferable understandings.
 Students are encouraged to inquire beyond surface features to uncover general principles, processes, conditions, and behaviors in the world.